Ukraine joins European Health Research Network to strengthen the health research system for evidence-informed policy-making

 Exploring country-driven approaches

 The Ministry of Health of Ukraine is prioritizing the implementation of the Action plan to strengthen the use of evidence, information and research for policy-making in the WHO European Region.
-As a part of an important capacity-building activity of the European Health Information Initiative (EHII), participants of the meeting learned about and discussed:
+As a part of an important capacity-building activity and network of the WHO EHII, participants of the meeting learned about and discussed:

 - internal and external enablers and barriers in establishing and strengthening the national health research system in Ukraine based on rapid reviews;